joao-d-oliveira/RL-SmartAgent-BananaGame/Report.md

 From the vast number of ideas, or options that one can do to improve the performance of the agent, will try to least some of them to give some food-for-tought.

+<span style="color:red">Problems faced:</span>
+* I had considerable difficulties and spent hours/days in trying to run the VisualBanana (pixel version) in a VirtualMachine (as Colab, Kaggle, Udemy Workspace).
+Unfortunately one runs into several problems of getting the _"NoVis" version_ to work and retrieving pixels from the environment.<br>
+  This lead to have a significant limitation of testing different NN setups, given I could only work with my local machine, without the power of a GPU (estimated time of training 37 Hours per NN).<br>
+  Believe partly this is due to an old mlagents==0.4.0 and incompatibilities with VMs.

 Ideas for the future:

 * Make a more complex Neural Network than the one presented here
 * Increase the amount of time for running Optuna HyperParameters search.
   Unfortunately as the enviroment has consideravel ammount of random aspects to it